ifnesi/python-kafka-microservices/README.md

         sasl.username = {{ CLUSTER_API_KEY }}
         sasl.password = {{ CLUSTER_API_SECRET }}
         ```
+  - In a real life scenario each microservice (consumer in a consumer group) could be instantiated for as many times as there are partitions to the topic, however that is just for demo purposes only one instance will be spawn
 - Open your browser and navigate to http://127.0.0.1:8000
 - To stop the demo:
   - To stop all services at once: ```./stop_demo.sh```